Cost to Pebble Dash a House

 • Mix the top coat of rendering mortar with one-part cement, one-part lime, and five-parts sand.
 The consistency of this mixture should be slightly softer than the base coat.
 Apply this top layer over the base layer on the wall.
 Using a shovel or trowel, throw the pebbles onto the wall and gently push them in place with the back side of the shovel or trowel.
 Ensure that the area is completely covered to the point that it matches up with the rest of the wall.

 The cost of materials will depend on the size of the area that needs repairing.
-A tradesman may need to come out and asses the damage before they can provide you with a quote.
+A tradesman may need to come out and assess the damage before they can provide you with a quote.

 In order to maintain your pebble dashed wall, a simple hose spray will do the trick in keeping it nice and clean and free of debris or dirt.

 If you do decide that you want to have your pebble dash removed, you will need to carefully consider who you hire to carry out this job.
-You will need to choose a tradesperson or business who have experience in removing pebble dash.
+You will need to choose a tradesperson or business who has experience in removing pebble dash, as any damage or poor removal can even invalidate your home insurance.

 House Size Job Average Cost Duration

-2-bedroom terraced house Removing pebbledash and replacing with flat render £3,000-£4,500 4-7 days
+2-bedroom terraced house Removing pebbledash and replacing with flat render £3,000 – £4,500 4 – 7 days

-3-bedroom semi-detached house Removing pebbledash and replacing with flat render £3,800-£5,200 5-8 days
+3-bedroom semi-detached house Removing pebbledash and replacing with flat render £3,800 – £5,200 5 – 8 days

-4-bedroom detached house Removing pebbledash and replacing with flat render £6,300-£7,800 1-2 weeks
+4-bedroom detached house Removing pebbledash and replacing with flat render £6,300 – £7,800 1 – 2 weeks

-Typical medium-sized bungalow Removing pebbledash and replacing with flat render £2,100-£3,000 4-6 days
+Typical medium-sized bungalow Removing pebbledash and replacing with flat render £2,100 – £3,000 4 – 6 days

 Want a custom price?